9. The First World War

 Looking back, we can see that it wasn’t the best solution to the German question.
 The German question was this: how to unify German lands given that Germany was divided at the Congress of Vienna into 39 different states—some larger like Prussia, some medium-sized like Bavaria, some just city-states like Frankfurt and Hamburg.
 It was a confederation.
 Why this came about has its roots in history with the Holy Roman Empire and so on, but many German intellectuals came to the conclusion: that the Germans should have their own state also.
 The thinking was “my heavens, the English have had their state for so many centuries, the French, the Spaniards, and then by the 1860s even the Italians had a state of their own.”
 The Germans then had to have a state also.
 The difference, let’s say, between the Germans and the Italians is that a unified and centralized Germany could very well present, first of all, a temptation to the German leaders and also then a danger to the other countries in Europe.
 This was unlike a unified Italy, which is a bad idea anyway, but would not present that kind of double-edged problem.

-Bismarck was a very intelligent man, although this afternoon I’ll be talking about the origins of the welfare state and he plays a key role there.
+Bismarck was a very intelligent man and played a key role in the development of the welfare state.
 Ludwig von Mises was totally justified in saying, from the point of view of liberalism, Bismarck was the worst disaster of the nineteenth century in Europe in creating this German Reich.5 (This was the “Second Reich,” as it’s called, and Hitler called his own the Third Reich.
 The First Reich was the Holy Roman Empire.)

 He did create a centralized state whereas there could have been other possibilities.
 There could have been a stronger confederation of the German states, such that they agreed to go to each other’s defense in the case of attack by some other power like France or Russia.
 That would have preserved peace in Central Europe, but it would have made it very difficult for Germany to engage in an aggressive policy.